Happy Thursday, everyone!

 Do you have a favorite woman athlete?
 If so, who is it and why are they your favorite?

-You’ll have your own blog post coming out later this summer on how skills learned in sports can translate into the workplace, so I won’t ask you specific questions on that topic.
+You’ll have your own blog post coming out later this month on how sports have impacted you in your life.
 That said, could you spend some time discussing how sports have helped you in other “non-sports” parts of your life?

 What do you believe is the greatest challenge most athletes and specifically, women athletes, are facing today?
 What advice do you have to help combat these challenges?